You are here

 Journal of Teaching Disability Studies to Launch in Fall 2019

-In an effort to encourage community and advance instruction in the field of disability studies, Dr. Mariette Bates, academic director of disability studies at the CUNY School of Professional Studies (CUNY SPS), along with her colleagues at CUNY and other institutions across the country, have announced the publication of the Journal of Teaching Disability Studies (JTDS).
+In an effort to encourage community and advance instruction in the field of disability studies, Dr. Mariette Bates, Academic Director of Disability Studies at the CUNY School of Professional Studies, announced the publication of the Journal of Teaching Disability Studies (JTDS).

 Slated to launch in Fall 2019, JTDS acknowledges the rise and evolution of disability studies courses within academia over the past two decades and serves as a new vehicle to explore pedagogy in this growing field.